mwat56/sessions/README.md

 	sidname := sessions.SIDname()

-The `SID` and the one-time-value are appended automatically as an [CGI argument](https://en.wikipedia.org/wiki/Common_Gateway_Interface) to all local `a href="…"` links of the web page sent to the remote user, whereas _local_ means all links without a request scheme like `http:` or `https:`.
+The `SID` and the one-time-value are appended automatically as an [CGI argument](https://en.wikipedia.org/wiki/Common_Gateway_Interface) to all local `a href="…"` links of the web page sent to the remote user, whereas _local_ means all links without a request scheme like e.g. `https:`.
+In other words: the current session ID is only available in the respective page's source code while the ID showing up in the browser's URL-line was valid only when the page was requested.

 ### GC

 The package provides an internal garbage collector (GC) which deletes expired sessions.

-Sessions are considered `expired` when they were not touched/updated within the last _10 minutes_.
+Sessions are considered `expired` when they were not touched/updated within the last `SessionTTL()` seconds (_10 minutes_ by default).
 This default time can be changed by calling

 	sessions.SetSessionTTL(aTTL int)